 Travel Reimbursement Policy

 (approved by ExComm Nov.
-2021; ions approved)
+2021; revisions approved March 2024)

 Introduction

-The Division of Chemical Education, Inc. (“CHED”) will reimburse for reasonable and necessary expenses incurred in connection with approved travel on its behalf. seeking reimbursement should
+The Division of Chemical Education, Inc. (“CHED”) will provide reimbursement for reasonable and necessary expenses incurred in connection with approved travel on its behalf.
+Individuals seeking reimbursement should

-submit only those expenses not to be reimbursed by another organization
+submit only those expenses not to be reimbursed by another organization;

-prioritize minimization of expenses by making travel arrangements in advance to avoid premium pricing
+prioritize minimization of expenses by making travel arrangements in advance to avoid premium pricing.

-Travel expenses submitted for reimbursement that do not comply with this policy and the procedures below will not be reimbursed.CHED and other travel as authorized by the Executive Committee or awarded by CHED committees.
+Travel expenses submitted for reimbursement that do not comply with this policy and the procedures below will not be reimbursed.

+These policies apply to travel expenses associated with governance activities of CHED and other travel as authorized by the Executive Committee or awarded by CHED committees.

 Allowable Expenses